sodascience/metasyn/docs/paper/paper.md

 At its core, `metasyn` has three main functions:

-1. __Estimation__: Automatically select distributions and fit them to a properly formatted tabular dataset, optionally with additional privacy guarantees.
+1. __Estimation__: Fit a generative model to a properly formatted tabular dataset, optionally with additional privacy guarantees.
 2. __(De)serialization__: Create an intermediate representation of the fitted model for auditing, editing, and exporting.
 3. __Generation__: Generate new synthetic datasets based on a fitted model.